Please note: Due to the current health crisis, our farm visits have been largely postponed until the spring of 2021.

 the view from the steading

-The Hirsel is a classic Hill Farm, cobbled together in the distant past from three ancient crofts, totaling about 30 acres of fields, meadow, wetlands and woodlands.
+The Hirsel is a classic Hill Farm, cobbled together in the distant past from three ancient crofts, and totaling about 30 acres of fields, meadow, wetlands and woodlands.
 And hills, of course!
 Our farmhouse is the only remaining of the original three cottages, and may be the oldest inhabited house on Kincardine Hill.
-You can still find the stones of the other houses and some ancient walls, hidden in the tall grasses around the farm.
+You can still find the stones of the other houses, hidden in the tall grasses around the farm.
 The farm and area is rich with history, both personal and regional – and Farmer Gillies is a wonderful storyteller, when he’s not busy with farm chores.

 Follow the leader!

-We’re a working farm, raising heritage breed animals – Hebridean sheep and Gloucester Old Spot pigs, so far.
+We’re a working farm, raising heritage breed animals – Hebridean sheep and Gloucester Old Spot pigs – so far.
 We also have a fruit and veggie field, and are beginning to market our produce locally.
-We practice what is variously called ‘regenerative’ or “sustainable” farming, blending old wisdom and new knowledge to care for our land and animals in the best way possible.
+We practice what is variously called “regenerative”, “sustainable”, and “silvo-pastoral” farming, blending old wisdom and new knowledge to care for our land and animals in the best way possible.
 This means that, while we are not certified Organic, we farm in many of the ways associated with the Organic label: we do not use chemical fertilizers, pest, or weed controls.
 Our sheep are important colleagues in this work, grazing many types of invasive plants, and scattering ‘fertilizer’ around our hay fields.

-We love showing folks around the Hirsel, telling stories of the Hirsel’s and the surrounding area’s past, present, and future, discussing our methods of bringing the farm back from 30 years of neglect, and introducing you to our beloved woolies.
-With their proud bearing and large horns, our animals may look fierce, but thanks to the way we raise them – respecting their natural behaviors, while building trust between human and animal – many are quite friendly, and some really enjoy a scratch under the chin.
+We love showing folks around the Hirsel, telling stories from the Hirsel’s and the surrounding area’s past, present, and hoped-for future, discussing our methods of bringing the farm back from 30 years of neglect, and introducing you to our beloved woollies.
+With their proud bearing and large horns, our animals may look fierce, but thanks to the way we raise them – respecting their natural behaviors, while building trust between human and animal – many are quite friendly, and some really enjoy some grooming or a scratch under the chin.
 They’re a wonderful way to introduce yourselves or your children to this amazing breed of heritage Scottish sheep.

 Father and Son, braw lads both!